-- Furnace /Waste heat recovery unit shall be designed for positive isolation so that humans can enter (for inspection and maintenance purposes) inside the equipment safely during the gas turbine running.
+- The furnace/Waste heat recovery unit shall be designed for positive isolation so that humans can enter (for inspection and maintenance purposes) inside the equipment safely during the gas turbine running.

-- Human shall be able to enter inside the gas turbine exhaust duct (for inspection and maintenance purpose) safely during Furnace/waste heat recovery unit running.
+- Humans shall be able to enter inside the gas turbine exhaust duct (for inspection and maintenance purposes) safely during the Furnace/waste heat recovery unit running.

 Equipment Isolation Configuration: